 The debut album spans time

-They want to bring a sense of humor to music
+They want to bring a sense of humour to music

 Rowan: “It’s a really underrated thing.
 People put it down, the idea of music being fun.
 We try to make our live gigs as fun as possible, whether through comedy, what the music is doing, Joey’s performance, my performance.
 We want to give people a good time.
 Which doesn’t sound like a big achievement but it is.”